agrove21/module-one-challenge/README.md

 -   Semantic HTML elements is used and follows a logical structure.
 -   Images have alternative text.
 -   Website has a concise title of Horiseon.
 -   Navigation links to the correct sections.
+-   Increased font size of paragraphs.

 Also, I learned what it means to refactor code.